Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Introduction

 Besides planning the desired grasp configurations, the robot should generate proper robot-finger trajectories to execute the grasps.
 The trajectory planning can be extremely expensive in this high dimensional space.
-Majority of the current grasp planning methods ignore possible collisions during the execution and simply close the fingers to execute the grasps~\cite{vahrenkamp2018planning,saut2012efficient,song2018grasp,shi2017real}.
 A method based on rapidly-exploring random tree (RRT) was introduced in~\cite{vahrenkamp2012simultaneous} to plan motion and grasp simultaneously.
-With the manually designed heuristics, the RRT dimension was reduced to 3.
+With the manually designed heuristics, the RRT dimension was reduced to three.
 These heuristics defined a potentially narrow and suboptimal subspace for RRT search.
 A general trajectory optimization (TrajOpt) algorithm was presented in~\cite{schulman2013finding} using the sequential quadratic programming (SQP)~\cite{boggs1995sequential}.
-Both the RRT and TrajOpt require object mesh model during the optimization, which is generally absent in the online grasp planning scenario.
+Both the RRT and TrajOpt require an object mesh model during the optimization, which is generally absent in the online grasp planning scenario.

 In this paper, we propose a framework to plan and execute grasps with multi-fingered hands.
 The framework contains both the grasp planning and grasp imagination.
 The grasp planning searches for optimal grasps by deforming the hand surfaces along its feasible kinematic directions and matching towards the surface of the object, given the assumption that the large matching area produces more stable and powerful grasp.
-With the planned grasp configurations, the grasp imagination optimizes the robot-finger trajectories to reach the target grasps given the point cloud representation of the objects under uncertainties.
+With the planned grasp configurations, the grasp imagination ranks the candidate grasps and optimizes the robot-finger trajectories to reach the target grasps given the point cloud representation of the objects under uncertainties.